barryclark/jekyll-now/_posts/2014-12-3-christmas-craft-raspberry-pi.md

 ---
 layout: post
-title: Hacking a Christmas snowglobe with Raspberry Pi
+title: Connecting a Christmas snowglobe to your Raspberry Pi
 published: true
 ---